Vital Signs (Survivor album)

 Vital Signs is the fifth studio album by American rock band Survivor and their first with vocalist Jimi Jamison released in September 1984.
-The album was their second most successful in the U.S., reaching #16 on the Billboard Album charts and being certified platinum by the RIAA.
-The album includes singles "I Can't Hold Back" which peaked at #13 on Billboard Hot 100 chart, "High on You" reached #8, "The Search Is Over" #4 and "First Night" #53.
+The album was their second most successful in the U.S., reaching #16 on the Billboard album charts and being certified platinum by the RIAA.
+The album includes the singles "I Can't Hold Back" which peaked at #13 on the Billboard Hot 100 chart, "High on You" reached #8, "The Search Is Over" #4 and "First Night" #53.